-Cape Town is the only metropolitan municipality in the Western Cape and also the fastest-growing city in South Africa with approximately 3,4 million inhabitants in 2022, as depicted in Graph 1 below.
+Urbanisation continues unabated across most regions in Africa, South America and Asia, posing numerous challenges to the cities in which it occurs.
+Cape Town is not only the largest city in the Western Cape, but also the second-fastest growing city in South Africa.
 This growth has a significant impact on the current infrastructure as well as the socio-economic, cultural and environmental structures of the city and region, and will continue to shape the future sustainability of the province and city well into the future.

-Although South Africa has a slower urbanisation rate than the rest of Africa, South Africa is still urbanising rapidly with 63% of South Africans already living in urban areas and the statistics will rise to 71% by 2030.
-By 2050, eight in 10 people will be living in urban areas.
+Although South Africa has a slower urbanisation rate than the rest of Africa, the country is expected to have an additional 7/8 million city dwellers by 2030, and a further six million by 2050.
 This will place significant additional strain on municipal infrastructure and service delivery and will likely be exacerbated by the fact that the majority of these new urban residents will be poor.